rmluck/rmluck/README.md

 - 👋 Hi, I’m @rmluck
 - 👀 I’m interested in learning about all things computer science as a college freshman.
-- 🌱 I’m currently learning about Python and discrete math.
+- 🌱 I’m currently learning about Python and linear algebra.
-- 💞️ I’m looking to collaborate on N/A
-- 📫 How to reach me: rohandm99@yahoo.com
+=- 📫 How to reach me: rohandm99@yahoo.com

 <!---
 rmluck/rmluck is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.